jnmartin84/doom64-dc/README.md

     Generated data files in specified selfboot directory.
     Done.

+Subsequent runs will not rebuild `wadtool` but start at `Running wadtool`.

 When it is complete, you will now have the following new files in the `~/doom64-dc/selfboot` directory:

     alt.wad